rbdldev/FoundationTheme/.NuGet/README.md

 Foundation currently supports social icons for E-Mail, LinkedIn, GitHub, Facebook, Twitter, Instagram, YouTube and Teams.

-To set legal notice and/or privacy links in the footer use:
+To set legal notice or privacy links in the footer use:

 ```C#
 theme.LegalNotice = "/your/logalNoticePage";